knrt10/kubernetes-basicLearning/readme.md

 Now we will create a Docker file that will run on a cluster when we create a Docker image.

-- create a file named `Dockerfile` and copy this code into it.
+- Create a file named `Dockerfile` and copy this code into it.

 ```Dockerfile
 FROM node:8